 In order to obtain your DBS clearance please follow the link below ('How to register') to begin an online DBS application.
 You will be required to follow the self-registration process.
 We would ask that you start the DBS process as a priority and no later than midnight on Sunday 14 August 2022.
 Delay in starting this process may mean that your place is withdrawn or deferred to September 2023.

-The cost of the DBS application will be met by the University so there is no payment required on your part for this service.
-However you will need to pay a small fee to the Post Office for the identity verification service and an additional cost of £13 per year for the DBS Update Service.
+The cost of the DBS application will be met by the University.
+There is no payment required on your part for this service.
+However, you will need to pay a small fee to the Post Office for the identity verification service and an additional cost of £13 per year for the DBS Update Service.

 For full guidance on the application process please visit: https://fadv.onlinedisclosures.co.uk/

 If you already have made a DBS Enhanced Application and have registered and maintained registration with the DBS Update Service then you may not need to complete a new application for Kingston University.
 Your DBS will need to be both Adult and Child Workforce to be acceptable.
 Please complete the Update Service Data Consent form and send it with a copy of your original DBS to firstname.lastname@example.org.

 Please note: International students should obtain a certificate of good conduct from their home country; you will be unable to complete the UK DBS until you have been resident in the UK for a minimum of six months.
 Please visit the government's criminal records checks for overseas applicants page for more information.